What is Ringette?

 When does it start?

-The bunny program is purely a learn to skate program until Christmas.
+The FUN1 program is purely a learn to skate program until Christmas.
 It is geared mainly for children with little or no skating skills at all.
 While there are kids as young as 4 in the program, the vast majority are 5, and 6 year olds.
 There are some 4 year olds that will turn 5 and some 6 year olds that will turn 7 before the season is over.

 *ALL AGE GROUPS* Teams could travel to Kingston or Upper Ottawa Valley to play games as these communities are also part of the NCRRL.